Late Bloomers (2011 film)

 Late Bloomers (Trois fois 20 ans) is a 2011 romantic comedy-drama film directed by Julie Gavras and starring William Hurt and Isabella Rossellini.
 The film premiered on 18 February 2011 at the 61st Berlin International Film Festival.
-It was released theatrically in France on 13 July 2011 by the Gaumont Film Company.
+It was released theatrically in France on 13 July 2011 by Gaumont.

 Plot

 A couple, Adam (William Hurt) and Mary (Isabella Rossellini), are both heading into their sixties, but react to this differently.
 A retired teacher, Mary begins to make adjustments to their home to make it more practical for their age.
 Adam is defensive to any changes and fiercely defends his progression as an architect.
 They live in London, next door to Mary's mother, Nora, who raised her daughter in Italy.
 Mary worries about an incident of memory loss and her doctor prescribes her to keep active.
 Adam, insulted by an offer to design a retirement home, instead turns his attention to the proposal of a young associate, Maya (Arta Dobroshi), to participate in a competition to design a new museum.
 Adam becomes nocturnal, working on the project overnight with young associates.
 Mary becomes used to an increasingly empty home, but attracts an admirer at the gym.